MFlowCode/MFC/docs/documentation/references.md

 - <a id="Meng16">Meng, J. C. C. (2016).
 Numerical simulations of droplet aerobreakup.
 PhD thesis, California Institute of Technology.</a>

+- <a id="Pirozzoli13">Pirozzoli, S., and Colonius, T. (2013).
+Generalized characteristic relaxation boundary conditions for unsteady compressible flow simulations.
+Journal of Computational Physics, 248:109-126.</a>

 - <a id="Preston07">Preston, A., Colonius, T., and Brennen, C. (2007).
 A reduced-order model of diffusive effects on the dynamics of bubbles.
 Physics of Fluids, 19(12):123302.</a>

 - <a id="Saurel09">Saurel, R., Petitpas, F., and Berry, R. A. (2009).
 Simple and efficient relaxation methods for interfaces separating compressible fluids, cavitating flows and shocks in multiphase mixtures. journal of Computational Physics, 228(5):1678–1712</a>